 Overview

 The Query Google Search Console action allows you to retrieve valuable search engine optimization (SEO) data from Google Search Console for a specific website URL.
 This includes metrics like clicks, impressions, click-through rate, and average position for the pages and queries that drive traffic to your site.
 It's an incredibly useful tool for monitoring and optimizing your website's search performance over different time periods.
 To use this action, you first need to connect your Google Search Console account.
 Then you can specify the website URL, date range, and dimensions like page or query to analyze.
-This makes it easy to track SEO changes over time and identify top performing pages and queries - essential data for any marketing or SEO workflow.
+This makes it easy to track SEO changes over time and identify top performing pages and queries - essential data for any marketing or SEO Workflow.

 Usage Examples